Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 We emphasize that this specialization is distinct from the Schur limit $t=q$, and to the best of our knowledge has not been studied before.
 Using the results from the previous section, we interpret the formula in terms of a quotient of a freely generated ring with generators

-In particular, we note that the $(q;q)_\I$ factor in the numerator, which we could not interpret for general $t$ in the previous section, precisely plays the role of implementing the quotient when $t=q^{\frac{1}{2}}$.
+In particular, we note that the $(q;q)_\I$ factors in the numerator, which we could not interpret for general $t$ in the previous section, precisely incorporate the contributions of the relations by which the freely generated ring is quotiented when $t=q^{\frac{1}{2}}$.
 We also note the complete absence, \emph{at the level of the index}, of the generators $\tilde{\mu}$ and $\tilde{\omega}_i$, and their conformal descendants.

-This somewhat dramatic simplification is likely explained by the following observation.
+This somewhat drastic simplification is likely explained by the following observation.
 As we set $t=q^{\frac{1}{2}}$, the indices of the operators $\tilde{\mu}$ and $\tilde{\omega}_i$ agree, up to a sign, with the indices of the basic relations $\omega_+\omega_-=0$ and $\mu_0\omega_{\pm}=\mu_{\pm}\omega_{\mp}$ (see Tables \ref{tab:HL-chiral-ring} and \ref{tab:mcd-chiral-ring}).
-Therefore, we may treat $\mu_0$ and $\omega_i$ (and their derivatives) as free generators, and compensate for the overcounting through explicit inclusion of the above relations.
-Then, the relations effectively cancel, at the level of the index, against the generators $\tilde{\mu}$ and $\tilde{\omega}_i$.
-Only the relation for $\mu_0^2$ and its derivatives remains.
+If we treat $\mu_0$ and $\omega_i$ (and their derivatives) as free generators, we should compensate for the overcounting through explicit inclusion of their relations.
+However, the contributions of these relations effectively cancel, at the level of the index, against the contributions of the generators $\tilde{\mu}$ and $\tilde{\omega}_i$ (and their derivatives).
+It follows that only the generators in \eqref{eq:gens-mcd-spec} remain and can be treated as free generators up to the relation for $\mu_0^2$ and its derivatives.
 Accepting this interpretation, it follows that for $t=q^{\frac{1}{2}}$: the only operators contributing to the index are operators in the $S_2$ multiplet!

 There are various other interesting specializations one may explore using our expressions and properties of the basic hypergeometric series.
 Let us mention one further specialization: $t=1$.
-Naively, this specialization may seem incompatible with convergence properties of the index, which requires $|t|<1$.
+Naively, this specialization may seem incompatible with convergence properties of the index, which require $|t|<1$.
 However, our closed form formulas are meromorphic functions of $t$ and can be extended to $|t|\geq 1$.
 In particular, one may deduce, for example from \eqref{eq:ressum-mcd-index-su2-n=4-1}, that for $t=1$ the index takes on another simple product form\footnote{ More generally, \eqref{eq:ressum-mcd-index-su2-n=4-1} may be used to deduce simple formulas for any $t=q^{-m}$ for $m\in \mathbb{Z}_{\geq 0}$.}

 Note that the $(1-v^{\pm2})$ factors in the denominator resum the naively divergent contributions to the index from arbitrary powers of the bosonic operators $\mu_{\pm}$ at $t=1$.